Jul 6, 2026

 Supports joints, hair, and nails too.

-Peptides offer real support for general/activity-related joint comfort (Clark 2008, PMID 18416885) and nail strength, but this is a skin-first formula at a modest collagen dose — and it is NOT an osteoarthritis product (that needs UC-II, Lugo 2016).
+Peptides offer real support for general/activity-related joint comfort (Clark 2008, PMID 18416885) and nail strength, but this is a skin-first formula at a 13 g collagen dose — and it is NOT an osteoarthritis product (that needs UC-II, Lugo 2016).
 The hair claim is the weakest: hair-specific collagen evidence is thin and mostly brand-funded.
 Accurate as bonus support, not as primary joint/hair therapy.

 ▸ THE DEEP DIVE